-Competences • See outcomes and competences listed in the research section of the Compendium.
+Competences: See outcomes and competences listed in the research section of the Compendium.

-Examples of relevant supporting evidence • A completed manuscript. • An accepted abstract at a local/national/international meeting.
+- A completed manuscript - An accepted abstract at a local/national/international meeting

+Suggested Projects:

-Suggested Projects: Please discuss early with your local sim lead and FTPD whether there is local research projects, or whether they can support you in a self identified project.
+Please discuss early with your local sim lead and FTPD whether there is local research projects, or whether they can support you in a self identified project.
 Alternatively, discuss with educational fellows and the foundation school directors and simulation leads possible areas for review.